 "Pawrent" - A Value Statement

 Fuzzles Dog Training does not refer to humans as owners, just as we don't refer to dogs as inanimate objects.
 While dogs have historically been bred and genetically selected for working purposes as tools, most modern urban dwelling dogs were brought into the home as companions to live alongside their humans for the sake of company and friendship, or to assist with personal medical needs.
 One standard trait humans have artificially selected for in dogs is friendliness towards humans, and many use endearing terms like "fur baby" and "puppy parent", which sound more like family than property.
-They can't be turned off like a lamp, either!
-This can feel unfortunate when some of the other specifically selected traits (high energy output, boundless curiosity, prey drive) start to show themselves...in the apartment.
+Dogs can't be turned off like a lamp, either!
+This can feel unfortunate when some other specifically selected traits (high energy output, boundless curiosity, prey drive) start to show themselves...in the apartment.